lixilinx/FilterbanksBestPractices/README.md

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/measured_and_predicted_phases.svg" width="400" />

-The same script also demonstrates how to exploit this knowledge for accurate phase unwrapping.
-Removal of these biases lets us deal with the inherent transient properties of signals, and leads to consistently and significantly cleaner unwrapped phases.
+[The same script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/structural_bias_of_phase.m) also demonstrates how to exploit this knowledge for accurate phase unwrapping.
+Removal of these biases lets us deal with the inherent transient properties of signals, and leads to consistently and significantly cleaner unwrapped phases across all the frequencies.

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/phase_unwrapping_std.svg" width="400" />

 ### Refs
 1, [Periodic sequences modulated filter banks](https://ieeexplore.ieee.org/document/8304771), IEEE SPL, 2018.

 2, The matlab filterbank design code is the same as [here](https://sites.google.com/site/lixilinx/home/psmfb).
-I also have [Tensorflow and Pytorch implementations](https://github.com/lixilinx/Filterbank) of the DFT modulated filterbank, not polished but works well.
+I also have [Tensorflow and Pytorch implementations](https://github.com/lixilinx/Filterbank) of the DFT modulated filterbank, not polished but works, useful for end2end differential designs.